Privacy notice - Learner Data

 - promoting public confidence in qualifications and in the Welsh qualification system.

 No data identifying individual learners will be published.
 We do not make any decisions about individuals based on the data.
 Appropriate organisational and technological safeguards are in place to ensure security of the data.

 The data will be retained for 15 years to enable trends to be analysed.
 After this point it will usually be destroyed.
 As a keeper of public records, in some cases, where datasets are appraised as being of historic interest, they may be retained and transferred to the National Archives after 20 years.

 We may share data with third parties to undertake research and analysis on our behalf.
 All third parties processing personal data on our behalf are required under contract to abide by the EU General Data Protection Regulation.

-We will voluntarily comply with the Code of Practice for Official Statistics in the production of statistics.
+As producers of official statistics we comply with the Code of Practice for Statistics in the production of statistics.

 Freedom of Information

-Please note that as a public body, all written information that we hold is subject to Freedom of Information requests.
-We will pay regard to the Data Protection Act and GDPR before sharing any personal information requested under the Freedom of Information Act.
+Please note that as a public body, all written information that we hold (including written enquiries) is subject to Freedom of Information requests.
+We will comply with the Data Protection Act 2018 and GDPR when considering requests made under the Freedom of Information Act.